This website will remain up until October 2022. Thanks to everyone for their questions, support of the work and book

 Enter the modern conservator, armed with gas chromatography, mass spectrometry, and a host of allied high-tech paint film analysis techniques which enable the detailed analysis of minute samples.
 In Technical Bulletin #15, (1994) London's National Gallery published an extensive article titled "Rembrandt and his Circle: Seventeenth-Century Dutch Paint Media Re-examined."
 The conclusion was that, while some of Rembrandt's pupils used amber varnish in isolated cases, Rembrandt himself did not.
 With the exception of the occasional glaze using resin, Rembrandt's paintings were made with linseed oil.
 The most common additions were chalk and egg, they've also found starch and cherry gum.
 This same group of conservators and scientists, writing in the Rembrandt volume of their great Art in the Making series, makes the same case with more paintings in more detail.
 This conclusion proved so controversial with Rembrandt scholars that in the updated edition of the book in 2006, the authors go out of their way to point out that they can and do find resin, it's just not in Rembrandt's paintings.
-The same has been true of Van Eyck research: the medium was linseed oil, egg may be involved in some way.
-This is also true of recent Bosch research, linseed oil and egg.
+The same has been true of Van Eyck research: the medium was linseed oil, egg white may be involved in some way, but it may not.
+The recent Bosch research also says linseed oil, and is more definitive about egg.
 The same has been true of Vermeer research, linseed oil with protein, probably egg, possibly a hide size like rabbit skin glue.